Hades-HY-LI/COVID-19-effects-on-NASDAQ/README.md

 The Rmd file is the file contains the code and report content in it.

-Run the file could get the result directly.
+Run the code in the r-chunk could get the result directly.

 Remark: Maybe you should install some libraries before running the file.